Ormek/The-River/README.md

 - It could visualize the state changes within a flow, showing how data is transformed step by step
 - It could provide flow-specific logging, automatically capturing the inputs and outputs of each major flow
 - It could even detect and highlight deviations from expected flow patterns, drawing attention to potential issues.

+### Testing
+Linear functions can actually be easier to test because you're testing complete processes rather than trying to test fragments in isolation.
+Integration tests become more straightforward because the integration points are more visible.

 ## Handling Cross-Cutting Concerns
 A common question about about the river is how it handles cross-cutting concerns like logging, monitoring, and security.
 After all, these are things that need to be consistent across the entire system right?